yihsuant/yihsuant.blog.source/birthday/index.md

 Today is your birthday, Wishing you a be beautiful day full of love and happiness.

-It will also opening a new year. a fabulous new life. you are be reborn.
+It will also opening a new year. a fabulous new life. your rebirth's day.
 You must be legendary.

 Of course, as well as wish we have more and more growth and wisdom, it’s will also be legendary.